A Survey of Reinforcement Learning For Economics: Two Cultures of Sequential Decision-Making

 \textit{Active learning} appears in both fields but means different things.
-In the inference tradition, active learning denotes Bayesian experimentation where an agent endogenously chooses what information to acquire, trading off the cost of exploration against the option value of better future decisions.
-In machine learning, active learning is a supervised learning protocol in which the algorithm selects which unlabeled examples to query an oracle for labels, minimizing annotation cost rather than maximizing cumulative reward.
-The term \textit{exploration} is ubiquitous in RL but rarely used in the inference tradition.
-In RL, exploration is a modular subcomponent of a larger algorithm, a procedure for choosing informative actions that may be quite crude (such as $\varepsilon$-greedy random action selection) or more principled (UCB, Thompson sampling).
-The closest analog in the other tradition is \textit{optimal experimentation} in the Bayesian bandit tradition (Rothschild 1974), where the value of information is derived endogenously from the agent's dynamic program, not bolted on as a separate heuristic.
-The inference tradition also uses \textit{Bayesian learning} to describe the same phenomenon, but always within a fully specified model of beliefs and preferences; in RL, exploration can be a purely algorithmic device with no decision-theoretic foundation.
+In the inference tradition, it denotes Bayesian experimentation in which an agent chooses what information to acquire by weighing its cost against the value of better future decisions.
+In machine learning, it is a supervised protocol in which an algorithm selects unlabeled examples for a labeling source.
+RL instead uses \textit{exploration} for actions chosen to improve future decisions, through methods ranging from $\varepsilon$-greedy randomization to an upper confidence bound (UCB), which selects the action with the highest plausible reward, or Thompson sampling, which chooses actions according to their data-updated probability of being best.
+The closest economic analogue is \textit{optimal experimentation} in the Bayesian bandit tradition (Rothschild 1974), where the agent's dynamic program determines the value of information.
+The adjective \textit{adaptive} adds another ambiguity because a DTR responds to an individual's recorded history, an adaptive experiment changes assignment probabilities as outcomes accumulate, and online RL updates its rule while collecting experience.
+A DTR can therefore be learned once from fixed data, while an adaptive experiment can change assignments without supporting valid post-experiment inference.